mutwiri-2/linux/command_line_basics.md

     * Alias is a short way to type long commands or to avoid repetition.
     * To create an alias for a command, you simply specify an alias name and set it to the command e.g `$alias foobar="ls -la"`.
 Now instead of typing 'ls -la' you can type foobar and it will execute the command
+    * Keep in mind that this command won't save your alias after reboot, so you'll need to add a permanent alias in `~/.bashrc`
+    * You can remove the aliases with `$unalias` command.
+You can remove many aliases at once